larsjuvik/bank-system/README.md

 This is a demo of a (fictional) bank system called BlueFlare, written in Blazor Web App, with .NET 9.

-![A screenshot of the application](./docs/Screenshot_Home.png) All names are fictional, and chosen at random.
+![A screenshot of the application](./docs/Screenshot_Home.png) All data in the screenshot are fictional.

 ## Building the application